smartsdk/dataModels/User/README.md

 The following entity types are supported:

-- `UserContext` - An Entity that represent the current context of a given user.
+- `UserContext` - An Entity that represents the current context of a given user.
-- `UserActivity` - An Entity that represent the current activity of a given user.
+- `UserActivity` - An Entity that represents the current activity of a given user.
-- `ActivityType` - An Entity that represent the a type of activity performed by a user.
+- `ActivityType` - An Entity that represents the a type of activity performed by a user.
-- `Notification` - An Entity that represent an Notification of an event provided by a user.
+- `Notification` - An Entity that represents an Notification of an event provided by a user.